oduwsdl/aiu/README.md

 ## Using the `ArchiveItCollection` class

-The heart of Archive-It Utilities is a class named `ArchiveItCollection` that has many methods for extracting information about an Archive-It collection using its collection identifier.
+The class named `ArchiveItCollection` has many methods for extracting information about an Archive-It collection using its collection identifier.

 For example, to use iPython to get information about Archive-It collection number 5728, one can execute the following: